-Juicy Marinated London Broil Steak is simply amazing!
-Herbs, spices, Worcestershire sauce, soy sauce and apple cider vinegar combine to make the most delicious London Broil you’ve ever tasted!
+This tender, juicy Marinated London Broil Steak is simply amazing.
+Herbs, spices, Worcestershire sauce, soy sauce and apple cider vinegar combine to make the most delicious London Broil recipe you’ve ever tasted.

 What is London Broil?